amartincolby/Rust-Quick-Guide/README.md

 prioritizing feature delivery over other concerns can have profoundly negative outcomes.

-There are moral consequences.
-A bad program can produce much more CO2 than a good program.
-A bad program can fail someone just when they need it most.
-A bad program can literally kill people.[[8](#fn8)] A bad program can expose users to hackers.
-A bad program can fail society at large.[[9](#fn9)] There are business consequences if confidence in a product falls.
+There are moral consequences: A bad program can produce much more CO2 than a good program; a bad program can fail someone just when they need it most; a bad program can literally kill people;<sup>[[8](#fn8)]</sup> a bad program can expose users to hackers; a bad program can fail society at large.<sup>[[9](#fn9)]</sup> There are business consequences if confidence in a product falls.
 There are even organizational consequences, with burnt-out engineers quitting.
-But I think the biggest motivation is because cloud computing is _extremely_ expensive.
+I am sure that all of those factors come into play.
+But I think the real motivator is that cloud computing is _extremely_ expensive.
 If an organization is genuinely only "paying for what you use," as all cloud providers pitch, then a language that is twice as fast as another could result in a massive decrease in monthly cloud charges.
 That is a performance difference that would not have excited anyone fifteen years ago, but today, the